tetra-framework/test_tetra_forms/README.md

-# Test project form tetra forms
+# Test project for tetra forms

+This is just a temporary testing project to test the functionality of tetra forms.
+Don't bother bookmarking it.
+It will be deleted right after correct working form support and incorporated into `tetra.tests`.

 ## Installation